Re0mar/Algorithms_Practical_1/Practical 1.md

 ---

 ### 2. Correctness Analysis
+The correctness of the algorithm relies on the below proof holding for any reasonable input.

 #### 2.1 Correctly identifying new stages
 The algorithm represents the network of roads in the graph as a spanning tree, one which by definition is acyclic and contains a single root node.
 The root node of a tree is shared by any member of that tree.
 From this it follows that a given node that does not share this same root, is not part of that tree.
 By assessing the roots of the nodes on both sides of the a new edge, we can determine whether this road connects to a new stage or tree, or is simply a different road to an already reachable stage from the current tree.
 #### 2.2 Optimal solution for single modes of transport